-Diabetes is a chronic disease in which the body is unable to process the blood sugar.
-This could be because the pancreas does not produce enough insulin or because the body does not use it efficiently.
-This leads to high blood sugar level that can cause serious damage to the other organs in the body.
+Diabetes is a chronic disease in which the body is unable to process blood sugar.
+This could happen because the pancreas does not produce enough insulin or because the body does not use it efficiently.
+This leads to high blood sugar level that can cause serious damage to the other organs of the body.
 A lot of factors can lead to Diabetes.
 Apart from genes, lifestyle also plays a significant role in this metabolic disorder.
-Being overweight, living a sedentary life, having unhealthy food –all these increases the odds of having diabetes.
+Being overweight, living a sedentary life, having unhealthy food – all these factors increases the odds of having diabetes.

 Having an active lifestyle, eating healthy, getting regular sleep, not stressing over things and keeping control over your weight go a long way in reducing the risks related to diabetes.
-Since it is a lifelong disease, prevention truly is better than cure.
+Since it is a lifelong disease, prevention truly is better than a cure.

 There are many symptoms of diabetes.
 If you are suffering from any of these, consult your GP immediately.

 Since the body cannot efficiently utilize the energy, people suffering from diabetes feel severe fatigue.
-They feel listless and tired.
+They feel lethargic and tired.

 - Increased Thirst and Hunger

 People suffering from diabetes feel intense thirst and hunger.
 The cells in the body get depleted of their fluids because of high blood sugar levels.
 This makes diabetics feel thirsty.
-Also, the body cannot efficiently utilize the sugar in the blood into energy.
+Also, the body cannot efficiently utilize the sugar in the blood for energy.
 This makes the patients feel hungry.

 - Blurred Vision

 The eyes are one of the first organs to suffer under the onslaught of diabetes.
-Cataract and glaucoma are common ailments for the diabetics.
+Cataract and glaucoma are common ailments for diabetics.
 Eyes lose their sight very quickly.
-If you experience sudden dip in sight, get yourself checked.
+If you experience a sudden dip in sight, get yourself checked.

 - Frequent Urination

-Due to excessive thirst, the body but naturally expels the water as urine.
-Most diabetics lose sleep over the frequent urination.
+Due to excessive thirst, the body naturally expels the water as urine.
+Most diabetics lose sleep over frequent urination.
 Children who fall prey to this disease even begin bed-wetting.

 - Unexplained Weight Change

 Patients suffering from diabetes experience sudden weight gain or weight loss.
 The body’s metabolism becomes sluggish and cannot use energy properly.
-Consult your doctor if you have sudden weight change.
+Consult your doctor if you have a sudden weight change.